astroprofsmith/intromodern.github.io/_sources/c9examples.md

 Note the excellent agreement between experiment and the predictions of Equation {eq}`csEeq`!
 One over the y-intercept is $17.51\pm0.01$ keV, which is within one $\sigma$ of the known 17.5 keV value for the incoming photons in the lab frame.
-The best fit slope in {numref}`csresultsfig` is $(1.90\pm0.04)\times10^{-3}$ 1/keV, which means the best estimate of the rest mass of the electron from this experiment is $526\pm10$ keV.
+Since the known value of the X-ray energy is critical in converting the angle in the figure to an energy, this is not surprising, but it is a nice self-consistency check.
+The best fit slope is the important result.
+The slope shown in {numref}`csresultsfig` is $(1.90\pm0.04)\times10^{-3}$ 1/keV, which means the best estimate of the rest mass of the electron from this experiment is $526\pm10$ keV.
 This is within 1.4 $\sigma$ of the